michaeljpeake/XIBEM/README.md

 This code is a stripped down version of the code I wrote for my PhD research.

 This version has had all visualisation code removed and is purely for obtaining data.

+Please note that this is research code and not some refined code I ever intended for any other use.
+It is also poorly commented as it was intended for short-term use and not by anyone else.
+[Big slap on wrist]

+Some parts (especially the meshes) are incredibly poorly written and untidy.
+The cause: priorities.
+They were always intended to be temporary but over the course of my PhD, I never found the time or reason to fix them.

-Four different meshes (two 2D and two 3D) have been included as examples of problems that can be sovled for.
+Four different meshes (two 2D and two 3D) have been included as examples of problems that can be sovled.

 ---